Reacting immediately to a cyber event could save your reputation.

-Once the hole has been plugged and everything has been returned to a safe state, you’re ready to resume BAU activities.
+Once the hole has been plugged and everything has been returned to a safe state, you’re ready to resume business as usual activities.
 It’s prudent to continue more stringent monitoring during this phase, rather than standing-down immediately, in case of any repeat events.
 For instance, a DDoS attack may be a precursor to, or a distraction from, a network intrusion, which you’ll be in a better position to find and eliminate if you’re scrutinising your network logs more than usual.

-Phase 6: Follow up
+Phase 6: Follow-up

 As much as you might want to wash your hands of the whole ordeal, the follow-up is just as necessary and important as the preparation, as it closes the loop.
 This is where the documentation and analysis pays dividends, as this phase is all about lessons learned that provide input back into your incident response preparation.
 Likewise, the documentation should be reviewed, compiled into a formal report, and safely stored as important reference material for any future incidents, or regulatory audits.

 Although the phases of an incident response process have only been described at a high level, it still demonstrates that the benefits of having a robust plan in place far outweighs the hardships of getting there, because you can quickly regain control of a potentially dangerous situation.
 Ever the stoic, I’ll paraphrase Rudyard Kipling: “If you can keep your head when all about you are losing theirs . . . yours is the Earth and everything that’s in it.”